sous-chefs/bind/README.md

     '10.2.2.2'
   ]
 end

+bind_secondary_zone 'example.org' do
+  primaries [
+    '10.1.1.1',
+    '10.2.2.2'
+  ]

+  options [
+    'zone-statistics full'
+  ]
+end
 ```

 #### Properties

 * `primaries` - An array of IP addresses used as the upstream master for this zone.
 Is mandatory and has no default.
+* `options` - An optional array of options to be added directly to the zone configuration.
+Default is empty.

 ### `bind_forwarder`